jonathenzc/MyBlog/README.md

 **Step 3: npm install**

-  1. type "hexo -v" to check you have installed hexo
+  1. type "hexo -v" to check you have installed hexo.
+If it doesn't work you can type "npm install hexo-cli -g"

   2. type "npm install" to create directory "node_modules" now type "hexo -v" you will see the version of your hexo